vsergeev/gardend-lua/design.md

 }
 ```

 Processing blocks may access past system state by indexing the state structure with a negative index -- e.g. `state[-1]` refers to the system state one time step ago.
-If the system state does not exist for a given time index, it will be `nil`.
+If the system state does not exist for a given time index, it will be the empty table `{}`.

 ``` lua
 state[-1] ->